 The condition of Adrenal Fatigue is a dysfunction of the Stress Response itself.
 Your body has been stuck in a stress response (fight or flight) for an extended period of time.
 This occurs because of a combination of genetic susceptibility and too much chronic stress of any and every kind: trauma, divorce, injury, your job, family, surgery, traffic, social media, etc.

-Stress can also come from learned behavior patterns, like overachieving, people-pleasing, type A personality, perfectionist, over-caring, over-sensitive.
-A
+Stress can also come from learned behavior patterns, like overachieving, people-pleasing, type A personality, traits, and perfectionism.

 Regardless of how it happens, this means that your body gets stuck in “stress physiology.”
 Your body’s physiology is like a seesaw: one side of the seesaw is stress physiology (fight or flight), and the other is relaxation physiology (rest and digest).
 These sides should be in balance.
 You need both to work together to live.

 Stress physiology is lifesaving if used short term, but if used too often, it creates tremendous wear and tear on your system, which gets stuck in overdrive.
 Relaxation physiology is the opposite, the state where you not only rest and digest, but also where you heal and repair.
 As you can imagine, too much wear and tear without enough healing and repair is not a recipe for health and well-being.